yveslym/Project-portfolio/README.md

 ### 1 Trask:

-<div>Trask is an iOS app that help user to easily share their tasks, on this project I:
+Trask is an iOS app that help user to easily share their tasks, on this project I:

 * Developed the  full back end with multiple resources and relational database (postgresql)
 * deploy on heroku and AWS s3